Ads Management

 The "Negative Audience Trick" — Stop Paying for Complaint Calls

-The most expensive mistake with Call Ads: paying $50+ per click for calls from current customers calling to complain.
+The most expensive mistake with Call Ads is paying for calls from current customers who need support.

 Two-layer exclusion: